cocreations/cc_core/docs/appScreens.md

 * cardColor : int colour value.
 "0xFF0000FF" would be 100% opacity blue for instance.
 The colour of the cards background.

+### TiledListScreen
+`TiledListScreen` will take another table as its arg and return a tiled list of the content of the table.
+This is identical to ListViewScreen with a few added style parameters.
+This table will be pulled from `dataSource` instead of `configSource` like other menu data allowing it to be updated without affecting the rest of the apps' load times.

+#### Schema
+The table should have six columns:
+* id
+* name
+* tileImageUrl
+* appScreen
+* appScreenParam
+* style
+* displayContentAs

+##### id
+The internally used id, these must be unique.
+Can be either int or string

+##### name
+The name that will appear in the app.

+##### tileImageUrl
+A image url.

+##### appScreen
+This is the actual screen you want the app to open.

+##### appScreenParam
+This is all the info passed to the screen.
+This may be a url for an image on an image screen or a table name for a menu screen.

+##### style
+The style data to add to the tiles.

+A key-value pair system that uses commas to separate the values and colons to separate the keys and values.

+Tile size is based on the first imageSize in the list, so its best to just keep all imageSize identical.

+Example:
+`"imageSize:120,elevation:1.5,cornerRadius:25"`

+These are the options you have:

+* imageSize : int or double.
+The square size of the image in logical pixels.
+Default is 70.
+* elevation : int or double.
+The elevation of the card.
+Default is 1.
+* cornerRadius : int or double.
+The radius of the corners of the card.
+Default is 4.
+* namePosition : topLeft, bottomLeft, topRight, bottomRight, or centre.
+This controls where the name text is positioned on the tile.
+Default is centre
+* nameBackground : int colour value.
+"0xFFFFFFFF" would be 100% opacity white for instance.
+The colour of the text background to increase visibility.
+Can be set to 0x00000000 for no background.
+Default is white.

 ##### displayAppScreen
 This is whether to show the the appScreen as a whole page once the card is tapped, or to show it on the card it self overriding the tileImageUrl and name.
 The values are: